-FortiGuard Web Filtering enhances the web filtering features supplied with your FortiGate unit by sorting billions of web pages into a wide range of categories users can allow or block.
-The FortiGate unit accesses the nearest FortiGuard Web Filtering Service Point to determine the category of a requested web page, and then applies the security policy configured for that user or interface.
+FortiGuard Web Filter is a managed web filtering solution available by subscription from Fortinet.
+FortiGuard Web Filter enhances the web filtering features supplied with your FortiGate unit by sorting billions of web pages into a wide range of categories users can allow or block.
+The FortiGate unit accesses the nearest FortiGuard Web Filter Service Point to determine the category of a requested web page, and then applies the security policy configured for that user or interface.

-FortiGuard Web Filtering ratings are performed by a combination of proprietary methods including text analysis, exploitation of the web structure, and human raters.
-Users can notify the FortiGuard Web Filtering Service Points if they feel a web page is not categorized correctly, so that the service can update the categories in a timely fashion.
+FortiGuard Web Filter ratings are performed by a combination of proprietary methods including text analysis, exploitation of the web structure, and human raters.
+Users can notify the FortiGuard Web Filter Service Points if they feel a web page is not categorized correctly, so that the service can update the categories in a timely fashion.

-When FortiGuard Web Filtering is enabled in a web filter or a DNS filter profile, the setting is applied to all firewall policies that use this profile.
+When FortiGuard Web Filter is enabled in a web filter profile, the setting is applied to all firewall policies that use this profile.
 When a request for a web page appears in traffic controlled by one of these firewall policies, the URL is sent to the nearest FortiGuard server.
 The URL category is returned.
 If the category is blocked, the FortiGate unit provides a replacement message in place of the requested page.
 If the category is not blocked, the page request is sent to the requested URL as normal.

 - Allow permits access to the sites within the category.

 - Monitor permits and logs access to sites in the category.
 You may also enable user quotas when enabling the monitor action.

 - Warning presents the user with a message, allowing them to continue if they choose.

 - Authenticate requires a user authenticate with the FortiGate unit before being allowed access to the category or category group.

 - Block prevents access to sites within the category.
 Users attempting to access a blocked site will receive a replacement message explaining that access to the site is blocked.